kenpegrasio/r2auto_nav_CDE2310/README.md

 This project addresses the "Earthquake Problem": an autonomous TurtleBot must navigate a randomized maze, detect survivors using heat signatures (incandescent lamps), and launch ping pong ball flares to signal Search & Rescue teams.

 **Key Features**:
-- Autonomous SLAM navigation with ROS2
+- Autonomous navigation with ROS2 and Python
 - Heat detection using AMG8833 sensor
 - Custom-built ball launching mechanism using flywheels
 - Modular and repairable payload design